Hiimus/veggie-time/README.md

 - Also has the search bar and the category buttons.

 - Pagination at the bottom will let the user click on the next page.
-Each page displays max nine recipes.
+Each page displays nine recipes.

 ### View Recipe